 2.4 Using an anti-blue light screen protector

-This option might be right for people that were rarely using color-sensitive software and parents that won’t screen display hurt their children eyes.
+This option might be right for people that were rarely using color-sensitive software and parents that won’t screen display hurt their children’s eyes.

 #3 Wear the blue-light filter glasses

-The anti-blue light glasses is a healthy-stylish choice, especially for people that usually wearing glasses for almost the entire day.
-There are numbers of glasses maker creating special glasses for blocking the blue light from the computer screen.
+The anti-blue light glasses are a healthy-stylish choice, especially for people that usually wear glasses for almost the entire day.
+There is a number of glasses makers creating special glasses for blocking the blue light from the computer screen.

-I can’t suggest a specific brand due to a variety of glasses company for each country.
+I can’t suggest a specific brand due to the variety of glasses companies for each country.

 If you are interested, please visit the nearest optic shop and ask them about the blue light filter glasses.
 They may offer prescription lens, which would help people that have special eyes condition.